larskanis/eventbox/README.md

 * {Eventbox#async_proc async_proc} is a convenience version of yield_proc for a non-blocking code block without return value.

 These proc objects can be created within event scope, can be passed to external scope and called from there.

+Arguments of async, sync and yield procs can be prefixed by a € sign.
+In that case, they are passed as reference, equally to €-variables of {Eventbox.async_call async_call}, {Eventbox.sync_call sync_call} and {Eventbox.yield_call yield_call} methods.

 The other way around - Proc objects or blocks which are defined in external or action scope - can be passed to event scope.
 Such a Proc object is wrapped as a {Eventbox::ExternalProc} object within the event scope.